ondra-novak/coroutines_classes/README.md

 ### namespace

-The Coclasses library is put insidie cocls namespace.
+The coclasses library is put inside `cocls` namespace.

 You can put into your code